Sarosim/photo-locations/README.md

 After finishing the functionality, I started with the index page.
 Repositioned elements, fixed margins and paddings.
 There was still one issue, the picures caused the mobile view scaled unexpectedly, which was caused by a _'min-width of 100vw'_ and unnecessary font sizes for ```<h*>``` tags.

-When I prepared the details view, I just quickly followed the wireframe but didn't really like the look and feel.
+When I prepared the details view, I just quickly followed the wireframe I had created at the very beginning, but I didn't really like the look and feel.
 I redesigned it after finished with the functionality.

 Image and container sizes needed to be reset to achieve the desired look especially on smaller screen sizes.